Scarlett Johansson, Margot Robbie, And Other Actresses Go Viral With Their Quarantine Fight Scene

 “This should be made into a movie,” suggested a third person.

-This is not the first time that celebrities have collaborated on a quarantine video.
-As reported by The Inquisitr, in April Gal Gadot created a video featuring her and other Hollywood A-listers to lighten up the mood amid the pandemic.
+This is not the first time celebrities have collaborated on a quarantine video.
+As reported by The Inquisitr, in April, Gal Gadot created a video featuring her and other Hollywood A-listers to lighten up the mood amid the pandemic.